AIDASoft/podio/doc/userdata.md

 - fixed width integers: `intN_t` and `uintN_t`, with `N={8, 16, 32, 64}`
 - `float` and `double`

+Additionally, any `component` that is part of a podio generated EDM can be stored in a `UserDataCollection`.

 Trying to store different types in a `UserDataCollection` will lead to a compilation error.
 Note that the usual integer types might be the same as the fixed width version on some platforms.
 However, the equivalences of different